 Generally, weddings do not just celebrate the great love between a couple.
 It is also a special event wherein you can witness how the locals honor and pay respect to their heritage and their families.
-In the case of Vietnamese wedding tradition, there are critical things that you must pay attention to in order not to look rude if ever you get invited in one.
-May it be for the attire, colors, and wedding gifts, there are a few things that you must be prepared with, and this is what we will cover in today's post.
+In the case of Vietnamese wedding tradition, there are critical things that you must pay attention to in order not to look rude if ever you get invited to one.
+May it be for the attire, colors, and wedding gifts, there are a few things that you must be prepared with, and this is what we will cover in today’s post.

-No matter where you are in the world, the wedding has always been considered as one of the most special events that symbolize the love and commitment between two people.
+No matter where you are in the world, the wedding has always been considered one of the most special events that symbolize the love and commitment between two people.
 It is a rite that is bound to connect the bride and groom for a lifetime.
 No matter what religion you follow, marriage is always deemed as sacred, and we are all constantly reminded that it is the start of a permanent relationship.
-For this reason, there are symbolic traditions observed today which focus on important elements of a marriage like mutual respect, loyalty, sacrifice, and love.
+For this reason, there are symbolic traditions observed today that focus on important elements of a marriage like mutual respect, loyalty, sacrifice, and love.

 Usually, the world’s wedding traditions have three major parts: the engagement ceremony, the blessing, and the ceremonial walk.
 In addition, the wedding guests are usually required to pray with the priest and wish the newlyweds a positive life ahead.
 In the case of Southeast Asian countries like Vietnam, tons of other wedding traditions will surely excite you and will reflect the Vietnamese culture.
 Let’s learn more about that in the sections below.